KruthigaKarunakaran/Data_visualization/README.md

 # Data_visualization

-This project explains the basic of data visualization and applying it in real world.
+This project explains the basics of data visualization and applying it in real world.